-The completed facility will have extra built in treating and manufacturing capacity and is expected to operate during regular business hours.
 The treating plant will utilize Copper Azole (CA-B) to treat various species and sizes of white lumber and manufactured products.
 A Material Safety Data Sheet for both the CA-B solution as well as the CA-B treated wood is provided in Appendix 2.
 The plant design will also allow for the incorporation and use of additional preservative systems should the need arise in the future.

-Drawings of the proposed plant layout are attached in Appendix 3.
+Drawings of the proposed plant layout and existing buildings are attached in Appendix 3.
 The treating plant process design and operation will follow best practice and procedure as outlined in the TRD.
-The treating process is described in detail in the TRD Appendix 5, page CA-B-7.
+The treating process is described in detail in the TRD Appendix 4, page CA-B-7.